Blind Husbands: Theme

-Blind Husbands is the only film in which von Stroheim submits members of America’s leisure class to artistic analysis.
+Blind Husbands is the only film in which von Stroheim submits members of America's leisure class to artistic analysis.
 This is the same social stratum that the young von Stroheim had serviced as an expert equestrian and a resort guide in Northern California during the years before World War I and before his arrival in Hollywood, a venue where “he seems to have had particular success with the ladies.”

-Whereas von Stroheim’s scenario for Blind Husbands required that his “alter ego” suffer a spectacular death, his subsequent autobiographical representations avoid similar fates.
+Whereas von Stroheim's scenario for Blind Husbands required that his “alter ego” suffer a spectacular death, his subsequent autobiographical representations avoid similar fates.

 A religious component appears in the film to reinforce the film's central metaphor that culminates in a contest on the “pinnacle”.
-Informed by von Stroheim’s recent conversion to Catholicism, Blind Husbands’ romantic triangle unfolds during a local celebration of the Gala Peter and the reenactment of Christ’s transfiguration on Mt.
+Informed by von Stroheim's recent conversion to Catholicism, Blind Husbands’ romantic triangle unfolds during a local celebration of the Gala Peter and the reenactment of Christ’s transfiguration on Mt.
 Tabor, an unambiguous reference to the film’s central theme.

 The most striking element in von Stroheim’s thematic scheme is the presentation of a young married woman who seriously contemplates engaging in an extramarital affair, which constitutes “a daring break with tradition” in cinematic treatments of the topic.
-The realism that von Stroheim brings to the first encounter among the principle characters establishes the “psychological complexity” of this theme.
+The realism that von Stroheim brings to the first encounter among the principal characters establishes the “psychological complexity” of this theme.
 According to film historian Richard Koszarski:

-That the film and its theme arise from von Stroheim’s own life experiences is “beyond question’: the characterization of Lieutenant Eric von Stuben “is a direct projection of von Stroheim himself.”
+That the film and its theme arise from von Stroheim's own life experiences is “beyond question’: the characterization of Lieutenant Eric von Stuben “is a direct projection of von Stroheim himself.”

-Accolades

-The film is recognized by American Film Institute in these lists: